MEET OUR EXPERTS

 Dr. Peter McCullough is an internist, cardiologist, and epidemiologist.
 He practices both internal medicine including the management of common infectious diseases as well as the cardiovascular complications of both the viral infection and the injuries developing after the COVID-19 vaccine in Dallas TX, USA.
 Since the outset of the pandemic, Dr. McCullough has been a leader in the medical response to the COVID-19 disaster and has published “Pathophysiological Basis and Rationale for Early Outpatient Treatment of SARS-CoV-2 (COVID-19) Infection” the first synthesis of sequenced multi-drug treatment of ambulatory patients infected with SARS-CoV-2 in the American Journal of Medicine and subsequently updated in Reviews in Cardiovascular Medicine.
 He has 46 peer-reviewed publications on the infection and has commented extensively on the medical response to the COVID-19 crisis in The Hill, America Out Loud, and on Fox News Channel.
 On November 19, 2020, Dr. McCullough testified before the U.S. Senate Committee on Homeland Security and Governmental Affairs and throughout 2021 in the Texas Senate Committee on Health and Human Services, Colorado General Assembly, New Hampshire Senate, and South Carolina Senate concerning many aspects of the pandemic response.
 Dr. McCullough has dedicated over a year of academic and clinical efforts to combating the SARS-CoV-2 virus and in doing so, has reviewed thousands of reports, participated in scientific congresses, group discussions, press releases, and is considered among the world’s experts on COVID-19.

 Dr. Vladimir (“Zev”) Zelenko served as a family physician in Monroe and Monsey, N.Y., for fifteen years.
-He is proud to be described by his patients as a family member to thousands of families.
+He was proud to be described by his patients as a family member to thousands of families.
 He graduated summa cum laude with a B.A. degree with high honors in chemistry from Hofstra University and earned his MD degree from SUNY Buffalo school of medicine.
 Dr. Zelenko completed his family medicine residency at South Nassau Communities Hospital in Oceanside, N.Y.
 In March of 2020, the community that Dr. Zelenko serves had one of the first and largest COVID-19 outbreaks in the United States.
 Dr. Zelenko successfully developed a pre-hospital treatment approach for COVID-19 and is considered a pioneer in the early treatment of the global pandemic.
 The Zelenko Protocol is based on the early treatment of COVID-19 in high risk patients with a combination of anti-viral and anti-inflammatory medications.
 Dr. Zelenko was born in Kiev, Ukraine and immigrated to the United States in 1978.
-He grew up in Brooklyn, N.Y.
-He is married with eight children and now lives in Florida.
+He passed away on June 30, 2022 in Dallas, TX.
+He is survived by his wife and eight children.
+He founded the ZFreedom Foundation to continue his work fighting for patients’ rights and medical independence.

 WATCH Dr. Zelenko’s videos here.